malcolmgreaves/data-pipelines/README.md

   * Visualization using WISP.

 ##### Second Session: Marek (3 hours)
-* Guaranteed topics
-  * introduction to convex optimization
 * introduction to performant linear algebra (vectorization)
 * supervised learning and loss functions
 * how to distribute the stochastic gradient descent (SGD) optimizer on Spark
-* One of the following:
-  * distributed implementation of linear regression
-  * introduction to deep learning and distributed implementation of the multi-layer perceptron (MLP) neural network
+* introduction to deep learning
+* distributed implementation of the multi-layer perceptron (MLP) neural network
+* showcase of Spark-backed MLP - the MNIST handwritten digit recognition dataset